Anti-Money Laundering and Counter-Terrorism Financing

 Why are changes being implemented?

-The AGD is currently reviewing the anti-money laundering and counter-terrorism financing (AML/CTF) regime to ensure it is fit-for-purpose, responds to the evolving threat environment, and meets international standards set by the Financial Action Task Force (FATF), the global financial crime watchdog and standard-setter.
-If Australia falls behind global standards, it is at risk of being “grey listed” by the FATF, resulting in increased monitoring and economic repercussions.
+The AGD is implementing reforms to strengthen the AML/CTF regime, ensuring it is fit-for-purpose, responds to the evolving threat environment, and meets international standards set by the Financial Action Task Force (FATF), the global financial crime watchdog and standard-setter.
+If Australia falls behind global standards, it risks being "grey listed" by the FATF, resulting in increased monitoring and economic repercussions.

 The Anti-Money Laundering and Counter-Terrorism Financing Amendment Bill 2024 passed Parliament on 29 November 2024.
 This will have the effect of extending the regime to the legal profession.
 It is intended that these laws will commence in 2026.